chamalgomes/guanaco-py/README.md

 ### Upgrading and Reinstalling

-To upgrade and rebuild `llama-cpp-python` add `--upgrade --force-reinstall --no-cache-dir` flags to the `pip install` command to ensure the package is rebuilt from source.
+To upgrade and rebuild `guanaco-py` add `--upgrade --force-reinstall --no-cache-dir` flags to the `pip install` command to ensure the package is rebuilt from source.

 ## High-level API